brightcove/brightcove-player-sdk-ios-oux/README.md

 Seeking
 =======

-The BCOVOUX plugin provides a seeking function that should be used when implementing controls.
+The BrightcoveOUX plugin provides a seeking function that should be used when implementing controls.
 This seek function is exposed on the session through the `providerExtension` property.
 Here is how it is used:

     CMTime contentTimeToSeekTo = <calculation-from-scrub-bar>;